A parent's decision is made before your phone ever rings.

-A parent searching "pediatric dentist near me" on a Tuesday morning has already narrowed her list to three practices.
+A parent searching "pediatric dentist near me" during her son's nap time has already narrowed her list to three practices.
 She opens your site.
 She needs to know you see children from age one, that you accept her insurance, and what the first visit looks like.
 She needs this in under ten seconds.
 If those answers are buried, she closes the tab.

 This is where pediatric dentist SEO does its real work: not just getting the click, but holding it.
 Your homepage and first-visit page should surface age range, accepted insurance plans, and a plain-language walkthrough of appointment one, above the fold on mobile.
 Parents do not read down a page looking for reassurance.
 They scan, and when they do not find it fast, they leave.